Zylence/10-fast-fingers-typing-bot-lightning_fingers/README.md

 ### Follow the instructions carefully...
 It may seem a little hard to setup, but once it's done you will appreciate it because you won't ever have to do this again. ;)
 (A youtube video explaining the process may be linked soon...)

+1.
-To unlock the programs full capabilities you will have to go to the following [link](https://github.com/UB-Mannheim/tesseract/wiki) and download and install the tesseract-ocr-w... setup exe that matches your Operating Systems Version(64 bit or 32 bit).
+⋅⋅⋅To unlock the programs full capabilities you will have to go to the following [link](https://github.com/UB-Mannheim/tesseract/wiki) and download and install the tesseract-ocr-⋅⋅⋅w... setup exe that matches your Operating Systems Version(64 bit or 32 bit).

-IMPORTANT: write down the path to the location where you install tesseract!
+⋅⋅⋅IMPORTANT: write down the path to the location where you install tesseract!
 You will need it.
 For most people it will look sth. like this:
-"C:\Users\YOUR_NAME\AppData\Local\Programs\Tesseract-OCR" (without " and YOUR_NAME replaced with your user name)
+⋅⋅⋅"C:\Users\YOUR_NAME\AppData\Local\Programs\Tesseract-OCR" (without " and YOUR_NAME replaced with your user name)

+2.
-After you have done this you need to add it to your "path variable".
+⋅⋅⋅After you have done this you need to add tesseract to your "path variable".
 This can be done by pressing "win key" + "r" on your keyboard and then inputting
-"sysdm.cpl" inside the dialogue box that pops up.
+⋅⋅⋅"sysdm.cpl" inside the dialogue box that pops up.
 You press enter an then choose the "Advanced" tab in the upcoming window and click "Environment Variables" at the bottom.
-Now in the "user variables" section you click "Path" once and choose "edit".
+Now ⋅⋅⋅in the "user variables" section you click "Path" once and choose "edit".
 You click on "New" and input the path which you safed somewhere earlier.
-That's it, you just have to confirm everything by pressing "OK".
+That's it, you just have to ⋅⋅⋅confirm everything by pressing "OK".

+3.
-In case you are not already using [Google Chrome](https://www.google.com/intl/en_en/chrome/), download it, otherwise the bot won't work.
+⋅⋅⋅In case you are not already using [Google Chrome](https://www.google.com/intl/en_en/chrome/), download it, otherwise the bot won't work.

+4.
-Now you download the TWO zip files called [lf.zip.001](https://github.com/Zylence/10-fast-fingers-typing-bot-lightning_fingers/blob/main/lf.zip.001) and [lf.zip.002](https://github.com/Zylence/10-fast-fingers-typing-bot-lightning_fingers/blob/main/lf.zip.002) from my repo.
-You can find them by either searching above or clicking the individual links.
+⋅⋅⋅Now you download the TWO zip files called [lf.zip.001](https://github.com/Zylence/10-fast-fingers-typing-bot-lightning_fingers/blob/main/lf.zip.001) and
+⋅⋅⋅[lf.zip.002](https://github.com/Zylence/10-fast-fingers-typing-bot-lightning_fingers/blob/main/lf.zip.002) from my repo.
+You can find them by either searching above or ⋅⋅⋅clicking the individual links.
 Safe them in the same location and unzip the first one using [7zip](https://www.7-zip.org/).
-The second one will automaticly be used aswell.
-This should yield you an exe file.
+The second one will automaticly be used aswell. ⋅⋅⋅This should yield you an exe file.
-PASSWORD FOR UNZIPPING: "Zylence"
+⋅⋅⋅PASSWORD FOR UNZIPPING: "Zylence"

+5.
-After running the exe you will be greeted by a black window.
+⋅⋅⋅After running the exe you will be greeted by a black window.
 Don't be afraid, it just takes some time to start.
-Another window as well as a browser will open soon.
+Another window as well as a browser
+⋅⋅⋅will open soon.
 Once everything has started your firewall will ask you to allow the program.
 You have to allow it, otherwise it won't work.

 ## WALKTHROUGH: